George Jones: Later years and death (1990–2013)

 On March 6, 1999, Jones was involved in an accident when he crashed his sport utility vehicle near his home.
 He was taken to the Vanderbilt University Medical Center (VUMC), where he was released two weeks later.
 In May of that year, Jones pleaded guilty to drunk-driving charges related to the accident.
 (In his memoir published three years earlier, Jones admitted that he sometimes had a glass of wine before dinner and that he still drank beer occasionally, but insisted, "I don't squirm in my seat, fighting the urge for another drink" and speculated, "perhaps I'm not a true alcoholic in the modern sense of the word.
 Perhaps I was always just an old fashioned drunk.")

-The crash was a significant turning point, as he explained to Billboard in 2006: "when I had that wreck, I made up my mind, it put the fear of God in me.
+The crash was a significant turning point, as he explained to Billboard in 2006: "When I had that wreck, I made up my mind, it put the fear of God in me.
 No more smoking, no more drinking.
 I didn't have to have no help, I made up my mind to quit.
 I don't crave it."
 After the accident, Jones went on to release The Gospel Collection in 2003, for which Billy Sherrill came out of retirement to produce.
 He appeared at a televised Johnny Cash Memorial Concert in Jonesboro, Arkansas, in 2003, singing "Big River" with Willie Nelson and Kris Kristofferson.
-In 2008, Jones received the Kennedy Center Honor along with Pete Townshend and Roger Daltrey of The Who, Barbra Streisand, Morgan Freeman, and Twyla Tharp.
+In 2008, Jones received the Kennedy Center Honor along with Pete Townshend and Roger Daltrey of the Who, Barbra Streisand, Morgan Freeman, and Twyla Tharp.
 President George W. Bush disclosed that he had many of Jones's songs on his iPod.
 Jones also served as judge in 2008 for the 8th annual Independent Music Awards to support independent artists' careers.
 An album titled Hits I Missed and One I Didn't, in which he covered hits he had passed on, as well as a remake of his own "He Stopped Loving Her Today", would be released as his final studio album.
 In 2012, Jones received the Grammy Lifetime Achievement award.

 On March 29, 2012, Jones was taken to the hospital with an upper respiratory infection.
-Months later, on May 21, Jones was hospitalized again for his infection and was released five days later.
+On May 21, Jones was hospitalized again for his infection and was released five days later.
 On August 14, 2012, Jones announced his farewell tour, the Grand Tour, with scheduled stops at 60 cities.
 His final concert was held in Knoxville at the Knoxville Civic Coliseum on April 6, 2013.